MadgulaVamshi06/Introduction-to-Vite/README.md

 Considered using controlled components for form inputs in React, where the input value is controlled by state.
 This allows for easier manipulation and validation of user input.

-Use inline styles or CSS classes to dynamically style components based on their state or props, such as applying a strikethrough text decoration for completed tasks in a todo list.
+Used inline styles or CSS classes to dynamically style components based on their state or props, such as applying a strikethrough text decoration for completed tasks in a todo list.